UK lawmakers give Pfizer stick as it waves carrot at AstraZeneca

 Pfizer has a tarnished reputation in Britain after shutting down most of its research in southern England where Viagra was invented, with the loss of some 1,700 jobs.

-Now it faces skepticism about its long-term commitment to AstraZeneca, though Read told the panel: "I'm a man of my word."
+Now it faces scepticism about its long-term commitment to AstraZeneca, though Read told the panel: "I'm a man of my word."

 Pfizer has given a five-year commitment to complete AstraZeneca's new research centre in Cambridge, retain a factory in the northwestern English town of Macclesfield and put a fifth of its research staff in Britain if the deal goes ahead.